ryandrewjohnson/react-localize-redux/docs/api/translate.md

 ## Translate

-The `<Translate />` component is the recommended way to access translations from your components.
+The `<Translate />` component is the recommended way to access translations in your components.

 ** props: **